 Home to largest spring on the St. John’s River, Blue Spring State Park in Orange City is less than an hour’s drive from Orlando.
-Best known as a designated manatee refuge, this 2,600-acre park is also perfect for a summertime float.
-While it might be the shortest tube run on the with about an eighth of a mile to explore, its crystal clear 73-degree temperature waters make it worth the trip.
+Best known as a designated manatee refuge, this 2,600-acre park is a favorite spring with locals and is perfect for a summertime float.
+While it might be the shortest tube run on the list with about an eighth of a mile to explore, its crystal clear 73-degree temperature waters make it worth the trip.
 Leading into the park’s main swimming dock, this is the perfect place to combine a day of swimming and tubing.

 One of Florida’s newest state parks, Madison Blue Spring State Park sits between Jacksonville and Tallahassee.
 Home to a first magnitude spring, an 82 foot wide and 25-foot deep spring bubbles up into a limestone basin along the west bank of the Withlacoochee River.
 A picturesque setting that was made for a day of tubing, you can bring your own inflatables and tubes in the spring or purchase a float from a local vendor in the park.
 Open on weekends from May to September, bring the entire family here to picnic, paddle and go wildlife viewing.

-While it’s only three-quarters of a mile in length, Rock Springs Run in Kelly Spring packs a lot of punch for its size.
+While it’s only three-quarters of a mile in length, Rock Springs Run in Kelly Park packs a lot of punch for its size.
 Less than an hour from Orlando, the 248 acres of scenic lagoon offers the perfect chance to go tubing and swimming on the same day.
-The crystal clear springs become a slow running stream, blossoming into a series of lagoons and pools that serve as the crown jewel of the park.
+The crystal clear springs create a lazy river and become a slow running stream, blossoming into a series of lagoons and pools that serve as the crown jewel of the park.
 Perfect for floaters of all ages, the area also features a network of boardwalks so you can easily get out and restart your float.

-Not to be confused with Blue Spring State Park, Blue Springs is nestled in a quiet rural area just four miles west of High Springs.
-A family owned and operated park, here you’ll find 250 acres with year round 72-degree water.
+Formerly Blue Springs, not to be confused with Blue Spring State Park, Gilchrist Blue Springs State Park is nestled in a quiet rural area just four miles west of High Springs.
+Here you’ll find 250 acres with year-round 72-degree water.
 A perfect place to cool off, bring or rent a tube and spend an afternoon floating in the spring under the shade of majestic oak trees that surround the park.
 Ideal for families, there are open-air pavilions and a concession stand serving drinks and snacks for when you work up an appetite.

 Located in Holt, Blackwater River State Park is nestled in Florida’s Panhandle less than an hour’s drive from Pensacola.
 A great escape for outdoor enthusiasts, this state park boasts the perfect backdrop for a day of tubing.
 Home to one of the purest sand-bottom rivers in the nation, Blackwater River offers 600 acres of undisturbed nature.
 With its white sand bars, you’re able to be as leisurely as you’d like with plenty of spots to take a quick dip or get out and stretch your legs.
 A four-mile stretch of water, visitors typically spend 3-5 hours exploring the natural landscapes.